Unintended Consequences of Remote Work

 Once your staff have their objectives, managers can hone in on the resulting productivity data.
 To do that effectively, they need the right tech tools.
 Employee Productivity Monitoring (EPM) solutions give managers full visibility into their team’s daily activities across core company applications.

-With visibility into how team members are engaged you can identify who is exceeding expectations and who needs to pick up the slack.
+With visibility into how remote team members are engaged you can identify who is exceeding expectations and who needs to pick up the slack.
 Those insights enable managers to make evidence-based decisions on who needs encouragement, who is in danger of burnout, and who really deserves that promotion, rather than relying on gut feel.

 Prodoscore provides a bird’s eye view of how and when your team interacts with company tools such as emails, project management software, CRM, and others.
 A cloud-based solution ideal for remote teams, it compiles invaluable data about how your staff work into one, easily accessible, dashboard.
 To schedule a demonstration or find out more, contact our team today.